IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 2. Write a program that opens a file (with the `open()` system call) and then calls `fork()` to create a new process.
 Can both the child and parent access the file descriptor returned by `open()`?
 What happens when they are writing to the file concurrently, i.e., at the same time?

+   File descriptors are actually inherited across the fork() function, that means both the parent and child can write to the file using the same descriptor.
+That means both the parent and child can access the file.
+This also means that they can both open at the same time, though it would lead to the writes being interleaved and mixed output in the file.

 ```cpp
 #include <stdio.h>
 #include <stdlib.h>